Oyekunletomide/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 13 - a symbolic link to /bin/ls, named __ls__

 scriptt 14 - copies all the HTML files from the current working directory to the parent of the working directory

+script 15 - moves all files beginning with an uppercase letter to the directory /tmp/u